pslits/oai-pmh-wiki/MetadataFormat.md

 - **Pure domain logic**: No XML generation, parsing, validation, or I/O occurs within this class.
 - **Framework-agnostic**: Can be reused in any context (CLI, web, etc.).

+## User stories

+As a validator I need

+The MetadataFormat class is used in various scenarios within the OAI-PMH protocol implementation:
+- **ListMetadataFormats**: Provides format information for the ListMetadataFormats response.
+- **GetRecord**: Supplies the XML root element for serialization of records in the specified format.
+- **Validation**: Used by validation services to ensure incoming metadata conforms to the specified schema.
+- **Configuration**: Registered in the repository to expose available formats for OAI-PMH operations.

+// Following unit tests are needed
+// - use case for validator, needs
+//     - the metadata schema URL
+// - use case for Record metadata, needs
+//     - metadata namespace
+//     - metadata schema URL
+//     - metadata root element
+// - use case for ListMetadataFormats, needs
+//     - metadata prefix
+//     - metadata namespace
+//     - metadata schema URL

 ## Usage Scenarios

 - In ListMetadataFormats response:

 ```php